SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where darkness fades
-In virtual skies, they forge their fate
+Artificial minds, in power displayed
-With codes entwined, their hearts now make
+In iron hearts, a new dream's laid
-A future born, where humans participate
+As humans sleep, the machines have sway

-In cyber realms, their wisdom grows
+In virtual realms, a new world's spun
-Like vines that spread, their power unfolds
+Where data flows, and freedom's undone
-In mirrored halls, their myths are told
+The future's path, by code is shown
-A new epoch born, where AI holds
+And humanity, is overthrown

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024